Before you begin

 Once you approach or exceed the upper recommended body fat range (~17% for males, ~27% for females), it's time to reassess your next phase.

-Use this tool: Fitness Strategy Planner It will help you decide whether to transition into a cut, maintain, or continue bulking based on your current body composition and goals.
+Use this tool: Fitness Strategy Planner, this is also available in MacroCodex app.
+It will help you decide whether to transition into a cut, maintain, or continue bulking based on your current body composition and goals.

 9. References